Florida State vs. North Carolina College Basketball Game Preview

 What is going to happen

-If the Tar Heels can just shoot well, they have a shot.
+If the Tar Heels can only shoot well, they have a shot.

 Including a loss to Florida State, UNC is 5–0 in the last ten matches when it hits 44% or more from the field, and 1–4 when it is not – with that comes a win against Northeast.

-The Seminole defense is good enough to keep the Tar Heels from getting easy baskets, but this is only if they own the defensive board.
-They will do enough to make their catch, but it will be a fun fight.
+The Seminole defense is good enough to prevent the Tar Heels from getting easy baskets, but this is only if they own the defensive board.
+They will do a lot to hold their own, but it will be a fun fight.

 Florida State vs. North Carolina Prediction, Line